Rebecca Solnit: The Loneliness of Donald Trump

 This year I decided to take a different approach to making New Year’s resolutions.
 Although many people make resolutions, less than 10% regard themselves as successful at achieving them.

 I decided to overhaul the idea of New Year’s resolutions.
 Rather than committing to an entire year of change, I set up a schedule of 12 mini-resolutions in the form of experiments.
+My first experiment for the month of January was to work out daily.
+My February experiment was to determine whether avoiding the news and time-boxing my social media interactions would make me happier.

 An interesting perspective on resisting Trump by focusing on policy and not personality:

 “The Italian experience provides a blueprint for how to defeat Mr. Trump.
 Only two men in Italy have won an electoral competition against Mr. Berlusconi: Romano Prodi and the current prime minister, Matteo Renzi (albeit only in a 2014 European election).
 Both of them treated Mr. Berlusconi as an ordinary opponent.
 They focused on the issues, not on his character.
+In different ways, both of them are seen as outsiders, not as members of what in Italy is defined as the political caste.”